waterlinked/blueos-ugps-extension/readme.md

 * forwards locator position from UGPS Topside to MAVLink (message `GPS_INPUT`)
     * the autopilot should send corresponding `GPS_RAW_INT` messages to the topside computer (QGroundControl)
     * the autopilot sends regular `GLOBAL_POSITION_INT` messages to the topside computer with its filtered position estimates
-* forwards topside position from UGPS Topside to UDP port `14401` with NMEA to be received by QGroundControl (implemented, but currently not tested)
+* forwards topside position from UGPS Topside to UDP port `14401` with NMEA to be received by QGroundControl.

 If you do not have access to a UGPS system, you can use UGPS_HOST=https://demo.waterlinked.com , which simulates a UGPS system with its API.